Current events “reshaping” the fresh fruit business

 In recent months, as the economy resumed after the pandemic, the rising costs of production inputs, energy and logistics became a priority concern and seriously affected the competitiveness of production.

-This is one of the "dominant concerns," Freshfel noted, considering that more increases are still expected in the coming months, particularly for energy and fertilizers.
+This is one of the “dominant concerns,” Freshfel highlighted, considering that further increases are still expected in the coming months, particularly for energy and fertilizers.

-“Earlier this month, Freshfel Europe estimated that rising production costs have risen in the past year by up to €0,1 per kg,” said Freshfel Europe CEO Philippe Binard.
-“This estimate includes a wide range of production increases (plant protection products, fertilizers), but also pallets, transportation and consumer packaging, infrastructure costs, labor and consulting services, banking and insurance costs.
+“Earlier this month, Freshfel Europe estimated that rising production costs have increased over the past year by up to €0,1 per kg,” said Freshfel Europe general delegate Philippe Binard. «This estimate includes a wide range of production increases (plant protection products, fertilizers), but also pallets, transportation and consumer packaging, infrastructure costs, labor and consulting services, banking and insurance costs.

-"For the fresh fruit and vegetable sector, the combined effects of these increases represent an additional cost of close to 10.000 million euros per year," he continues.
-“In addition to this, the costs of logistics, for local distribution, for exchange within the EU, as well as for long-distance sea or air transport also add significantly to the costs of the products.
+“For the fresh fruit and vegetable sector, the combined effects of these increases represent an additional cost close to 10.000 billion euros per year,” he continues. «In addition to this, logistics costs, for local distribution, for exchange within the EU, as well as for long-distance sea or air transport also significantly increase the costs of the products.

 According to Freshfel Europe, rising costs will continue as the outbreak of war in Ukraine is expected to further affect energy costs.